IPMA

 Work packages and processes must be described in detail and plans for dealing with changes (change requests) and quality assurance must also be drawn up.

-Projektron BCS offers comprehensive options for project planning in accordance with the IPMA standard.
-For all these requirements, BCS not only provides a wizard and the appropriate tools for project planning, but also allows you to store successful planning steps as templates so that you can constantly increase the efficiency and quality of your project planning.
+Projektron BCS offers comprehensive options for project planning based on proven methods and the necessary technical, contextual, and social skills recommended by IPMA.
+The software not only provides an assistant and the appropriate tools for project planning, but also allows you to save successful planning steps as templates.
+This enables you to continuously increase the efficiency and quality of your project planning.

 Phase plan and milestones